 du hast nicht:

-Werchter: --> we need your help here!
+Werchter: --> we need your help here!what, one wonders, would rammstein consider an appropriate reward?

 Richard has lost an ostentatious ring shortly before the show.
 It regards a huge ornated silver ring.
 Despite of an intensive search, this ring was nowhere to be found.